fitFLEX Articles - Learn, Share and Discover

 Three theories have been proposed by investigators as to why some L-tryptophan users develop this severe, debilitating illness.
 The first is that some batches of the amino acid were contaminated.
 Some batches may have been improperly produced, resulting in impure, flawed versions of the amino acid that could cause damage as it is processed by the body.

 The second theory is that the users who got ill simply overdosed on the supplement.
 Supplements deliver unnaturally high doses of L-tryptophan, which is normally digested slowly and in conjunction with other amino acids.
 Some individuals may be unable to rid themselves of the excess L-tryptophan, causing the buildup of by-products of the compound.

 The third theory is a combination of the first two: contamination plus overdose.

-intake and levels of any nutrient are harmful to the body.
+Whatever the cause, physicians are pleased with the recall and hope consumers will become more cautious about the indiscriminate sale and use of nutritional supplements.
+Excessive intake and levels of any nutrient are harmful to the body.
 The general public needs to become cognizant of the potential dangers of self-prescribed supplement use to learn that the way to good health and performance is through regular exercise and a healthy diet.
 There really is no quick fix.

 As this recent supplement scare has shown us, people who think they can improve function and enhance performance with supplement mega-doses run a great health risk.
 Buyer beware.